clemak27/homelab/README.md

 This repo the setup for my homelab.

-It currently consists of single bare-metal server running NixOS, with k3s to deploy containers.
+It currently consists of single bare-metal server running Fedora IoT, with k3s to deploy containers.

+This is for my own usage and preferences, but you are of course free to use it as inspiration.

 ## Structure

 - `cluster`
   - definition of all services running in the cluster
-- `hosts`
+- `host`
-  - configuration files for servers
+  - configuration files for server
-- `modules`
-  - general configuration files used by all hosts
 - `setup`
   - notes for setting up my homelab